 While he was at it, he found even more dead fish down on the rocks.

 |Mamah and Grandpa and all their grandchildren (minus one who didn’t get to come this time) on the bridge where we watched the salmon run.|

-Bria and Chloe were both horribly upset to see the fish being caught and killed.
-Especially Chloe.
+My two older girls were both horribly upset to see the fish being caught and killed.
+Especially my middle daughter.
 She was so upset that she sobbed into her Daddy’s shoulder for a long time while the rest of the gang went to do a bit more sight-seeing.
 Poor baby.

 After we’d had our fill of beautiful Ketchikan (I didn’t mention that it was awfully cold that day, too), we headed back on board our ship.
 The kids ate dinner that night at the Kid’s Club and the adults all dined alone and then played a fun game of Trivia.

-Later that night, Joel and I took Bria and Brayden up to the top of the ship to watch The Hunger Games on the big screen under the stars.
+Later that night, my husband and I took our oldest daughter and our nephew up to the top of the ship to watch The Hunger Games on the big screen under the stars.
 In the fog.
 With the foghorn.
 And lots of popcorn and blankets.
 It was a lot of fun.